anttiluokkanen/locationews-wp-plugin/readme.txt

 3. Use the Locationews screen to configure the plugin.

 == Changelog ==

+= 2.0.3 (2018-06-02) =
+* NEW:  Use possible Geotags (e.g. GEO:LAT=0.0, GEO:LON=0.0) for coordinates when map coordinates not set.
+* NEW:  Added option to import plugin settings.
+* Fixed:    Metabox behaviour when choosing article categories.
+* Bugfix:   Couldn't read the required config files.

 = 2.0.2.
 (2018-04-11) =
 * Changed:	Check return type in wp_remote_get and wp_remote_post.